-Crossing your legs does not cause varicose veins, but too much pressure put on to your legs can become a cause.
+Crossing your legs does not cause varicose veins, but too much pressure put on your legs can become a cause.
 People who are in professions where they are required to stand/sit for a long period of time are more susceptible to venous insufficiency.

-However, wearing the right choice of footwear can help preventing and progression of varicose veins.
+However, wearing the right choice of footwear can help prevent and progression of varicose veins.
 Your venous health can be impacted by the type of shoes you wear.
 Your footwear can affect the blood flow from your feet to the heart, resulting in varicose and spider veins.

 When considering shoes not to wear, high heels come first in line.
 Avoid wearing heels that are more than 2 inches high.
-Heels restrict muscle function as well as it affects the pumping of blood back to the legs from the calves.
+Heels restrict muscle function as well as affect the pumping of blood back to the legs from the calves.
 This inability increases vein pressure in the lower legs and causes pain in the lower extremities.

 Low-heeled shoes are known to improve better blood flow from the lower legs by toning the calf muscles.
 When blood pumps up the legs to the heart more efficiently, venous disease and the formation of varicose veins can often be avoided.

-Low-heeled shoes with plenty of support from inside are the best type of shoes for varicose veins.
+Low-heeled shoes with plenty of support from the inside are the best type of shoes for varicose veins.
 Orthotic insoles can also provide a comforting fit and support to your regular-wear shoes that might lack support.